Key takeaways:

 - Scrapers

-- Ladder and a caulking gun (for exterior paint jobs)
+- A ladder and a caulking gun (for exterior paint jobs)

 You can rent advanced tools, like paint sprayers, when you actually need them.
 Those can cost over $500 to purchase and eat into your other important startup costs.